The Definition of Cyber Security Risk Management

 How to Evaluate the Probability and Impact of Cyber Security Risks

-2. Assess probability and impact: once potential cyber risks have been identified, assessing each risk’s probability and impact is essential.
-The frequency of occurrence and the likelihood of a successful attack determines probability.
+- Assess probability and impact: Once potential cyber risks have been identified, assessing each risk’s probability and impact is essential.
+Probability is determined by the frequency of occurrence and the likelihood of a successful attack.
 The effect is determined by the damage an attack could cause and the financial and reputational losses that could result.

 How to Assess the Overall Risk Level